CanCLID/canto-filter/README.md

 # Cantonese text filter

-This is a text filter for Cantonese, a very useful tool for filtering Cantonese text corpus.
+This is a text filter for Cantonese, designed for filtering Cantonese text corpus.
 It classifies input sentences with four output labels:

 1. `cantonese`: Pure Cantonese text, contains Cantonese-featured words.
 E.g. 你喺邊度
 1. `mandarin`: Pure Mandarin text, contains Mandarin-feature words.
 E.g. 你在哪裏
 1. `mixed`：Mixed Cantonese-Mandarin text, contains both Cantonese and Mandarin-featured words.
 E.g. 是咁的
 1. `neutral`：No feature Chinese text, contains neither Cantonese nor Mandarin feature words.
 Such sentences can be used for both Cantonese and Mandarin text corpus.
 E.g. 去學校讀書

-The filter is rule-based, by detecting Mandarin and Cantonese feature characters and words.
+The filter is regex rule-based, by detecting Mandarin and Cantonese feature characters and words.
 If a sentence contains both Cantonese and Mandarin feature words, then it is a mixed-Cantonese-Mandarin sentence.
 If it contains neither features, it is a no-feature, neutral Chinese text.

-Notice: This filter **assumes all input text in Traditional Chinese characters**.
+Note: This filter **assumes all input text in Traditional Chinese characters**.
 If you want to filter texts written in simplified characters, please convert them into Traditional characters first.
 We recommend using [OpenCC](https://github.com/BYVoid/OpenCC) to do the conversion.

 ## How to use